-2. Overlay a transparency film onto the close-up image and tape or paperclip the photo and transparency together so that the transparency does not shift.
-Trace the valley pattern onto the transparency (be sure to attach your transparency to your lab).
+2. Overlay a transparency film onto the close-up image.
+Trace the valley pattern onto the transparency.
 Does the shape of this valley point to slow formation over time or to fast formation from a localized water source?
 Why do you say this?
 (3 points)

 3. Now, trace the boundary between the uplands and plains on your close-up overlay (the transparency sheet) and label the UPLANDS and the PLAINS.
-(Again, be sure to attach your transparency.)
 Is Warrego located in the uplands or on the plains?
-(5 points)
+(2 points)

 4. Which terrain is older?
 Recall that we can use crater counting to help determine the age of a surface, so let's do some crater counting.
-Attach a transparency sheet to the wideview image.
+Overlay the transparency sheet on the wide-view image.
 Pick out two square regions on the wide view image, each 3 cm × 3 cm.
 One region should cover the smooth plains and the other should cover the cratered region.
 Draw these two squares on the transparency sheet.
 Count all the impact craters greater than 1 millimeter in diameter within each of the two squares you have outlined.
 Write these numbers below, with identification.
 Which region is older?
 What does this exercise tell you about approximately (or relatively) when Warrego formed?
 (5 points)